mamoonkh/disase_gene_association_project/README.txt

-The final report: Disease Gene Association with [Adversarial Graph Frameworks.pdf](./Disease Gene Association with Adversarial Graph Frameworks.pdf) is included.
+The final report: Disease Gene Association with [Link to PDF](./Disease%20Gene%20Association%20with%20Adversarial%20Graph%20Frameworks.pdf) is included.

 For the Disease-Gene Prediction Project all the code to run and visualize the metrics is provided in the Jupyter Notebook: Deep_Learning_Project_Code.ipynb